Monday, July 31, 2017

 But, maybe we are missing something here, as Rachel Maddow might ask?
 Maybe the President is wilier than we think?
 Maybe His Trumpness thinks he is helping his boys out on Capitol Hill by deflecting attention away from their effort to repeal Obamacare?
 Heh, look over here, while Congressional Republicans work to strip health care from 22 million Americans!

 No, I will stick with irritable bowel syndrome.
 This is a guy who is unable to settle into his new role of leader of the free world, battling periodic bouts of constipation and diarrhea, venting his frustration on everyone around him.
-Just like King George III lost America due to porphyria, it seems His Trumpness may lose the White House to IBS.
+Just like King George III lost America due to porphyria, it seems His Trumpness may lose the White House to his bowels.

 Tuesday, July 25, 2017